sourcemeta/awesome-jsonschema/README.md

 ## Articles

+- (2026) [The only schema language AI speaks is JSON Schema](https://www.sourcemeta.com/blog/ai-only-speaks-json-schema/?utm_source=awesome-jsonschema) - A survey of how every major LLM provider (OpenAI, Google, Anthropic, Mistral, xAI, DeepSeek), the Model Context Protocol, and the AI products built on top of them have all converged on JSON Schema as the contract language for structured outputs, tool calls, and agent interoperability.
 - (2026) [In 76% of modern OpenAPI specs, JSON Schema dominates the specification](https://www.sourcemeta.com/blog/json-schema-dominates-openapi/?utm_source=awesome-jsonschema) - An empirical analysis of 4,127 real-world OpenAPI specifications showing that JSON Schema makes up the majority of content in three-quarters of modern API documents, with the schema layer growing more dominant as APIs mature.
 - (2023) [LLMs for Schema Augmentation](https://michael.mior.ca/blog/llms-for-schema-augmentation/?utm_source=awesome-jsonschema) - Large language models can be exploited to automatically augment JSON Schemas with useful information.
 - (2022) [What is &quot;Modern&quot; JSON Schema?](https://modern-json-schema.com/what-is-modern-json-schema?utm_source=awesome-jsonschema) - How &quot;modern&quot; JSON Schema, meaning 2019-09, 2020-12, and later, can solve far more problems than &quot;classical&quot; JSON Schema (draft-07 and earlier).